-- ACTION: Develop and share scientific understanding, decision-support tools, technologies and approaches to protect and restore ecosystems, especially those impacted by Aquatic Invasive Species, plastics, altered trophic interactions or other sources of habitat and ecosystem degradation. - OUTCOME: Greater public awareness and understanding improve community decision-making and planning through increased community participation and support. - OUTCOME: Ecosystem protection and restoration priorities are developed with community participation and support. - OUTCOME: Communities and the public use tools to protect, restore and enhance coastal habitats and ecosystems. - ACTION: Disseminate measures and tools to predict, control or mitigate the impacts of Aquatic Invasive Species, plastics, altered trophic interactions or other sources on habitat and ecosystem degradation. - OUTCOME: Greater awareness of the approaches, methods and tools that can be used to mitigate these risks.
+- ACTION: Develop and share scientific understanding, decision-support tools, technologies and approaches to protect and restore ecosystems, especially those impacted by Aquatic Invasive Species, pathogens, bacteria, plastics, altered trophic interactions, emerging contaminants, ocean acidification or other sources of habitat and ecosystem degradation. - OUTCOME: Greater public awareness and understanding improve community decision-making and planning through increased community participation and support. - OUTCOME: Ecosystem protection and restoration priorities are developed with community participation and support. - OUTCOME: Communities and the public use tools to protect, restore and enhance coastal habitats and ecosystems.

-- OUTCOME: Natural Resource managers, the public, resource users and businesses have access to the tools and methods needed to mitigate these risks. - OUTCOME: Resource managers know the potential pathways and timelines for AIS to enter NY's waters and the best methods for mitigating the risks.
+- ACTION: Disseminate measures and tools to predict, control or mitigate the impacts of Aquatic Invasive Species, pathogens, bacteria, plastics, altered trophic interactions emerging contaminants, ocean acidification or other sources on habitat and ecosystem degradation. - OUTCOME: Greater awareness of the approaches, methods and tools that can be used to mitigate these risks. - OUTCOME: Natural Resource managers, the public, resource users and businesses have access to the tools and methods needed to mitigate these risks. - OUTCOME: Resource managers know the potential pathways and timelines for AIS to enter NY's waters and the best methods for mitigating the risks.